afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 - Why Dynamic Modeling is important ?
   - At higher speed and slippery roads, vehicles do not satisfy no slip condition
   - Forces such as drag, road friction govern required throttle inputs
+  - By modeling the balance of forces in moments acting on the vehicle allows to determine the accelerations the vehicle is experiencing and use them to model the vehicle motion

 - Steps to build a typical dynamic model :
 ```
 1. Coordinate frames
 2. Lumped dynamic elements
 3. Free Body Diagram
 4. Dynamic Equations
 ```

 **Dynamic Modeling - Translation Systems**
 - Deals with forces and torques
 - Roughly, need to equate all forces